CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: NETWORKS

 \subsection{ICSTN-based Networks}

-In Table \ref{icstn}, we compare networks with different numbers of blocks.
-All blocks have identical architecture. ``Num.
-Conv." is the abbreviation of the number of convolutional layers. ``RF" denotes the receptive field of the fully-connected layer's input.
+In this subsection, we study ICSTN-based networks with different numbers of blocks.
+Blocks of one multi-block network have identical architecture.
+In the 3rd column of Table \ref{icstn}, ``Num.
+Conv." is the abbreviation of the number of convolutional layers.
+The kernel sizes and the strides of the first and second convolutional layers are also listed.
+Deeper layers have kernel sizes of 3 and strides of 2 or 1.
+Networks' inference speeds are indicated by fps when running on an NVIDIA Jetson TX2 with Ubuntu 18.04.3 LTS and Cuda V10.0.326 in the MAXP\_CORE\_ARM power mode. ``RF" denotes the receptive field of the fully-connected layer's input.
 We call the final prediction error the end-point error (EPE).
 The predicted translation is rotated into the world frame to calculate the 3-d EPE vector.

-EPE's standard deviation can reflect how noisy the prediction is but it is sensitive to outliers that can be caused by image pairs lacking texture or having duplicate textures.
-So we use a local outlier rejection function of MATLAB to remove outliers and keep the characteristic of local distribution (shown in Subsection \ref{section:subsectionDistribution}).
+EPE's standard deviation can reflect how noisy the predictions are but it is sensitive to outliers that can be caused by image pairs lacking texture or having duplicate textures.
+So we use a local outlier rejection function of MATLAB to remove outliers and keep the characteristic of local distribution.
 After respectively ascendingly sorted by the corresponded ground truth along each axis, the EPEs whose absolute values are more than 3 scaled median absolute deviations in a local window of size 1000 are rejected.
-A prediction is considered an outlier if in any of the axes it is considered an outlier.
-The 3 values inside the bracket separated by commas correspond to the data in the $x$-axis, $y$-axis, and $z$-axis.
-The medians of EPE's absolute values are calculated from all (including outliers) the data.
-We list the kernel sizes and the strides of the first and second convolutional layers of a block in the 3rd column.
-Deeper layers have the kernel sizes of 3 and strides of 2 or 1.
+A prediction is considered an outlier if its component along any axis is rejected.
+The 3 values inside the bracket separated by commas correspond to the data of the $x$-axis, $y$-axis, and $z$-axis.
+The medians of EPE's absolute values are calculated from all the predictions including outliers.